oxemis/oximailing-php/README.md

 This library is a wrapper for the [OxiMailing API](https://api.oximailing.com) but you don't have to know how to use the API to get started with this library.

+## What is OxiMailing ?

+OxiMailing is a solution designed to enable you to **send your emails quickly and easily and in the best possible conditions**.

+From transactional emails to massive campaigns, we can handle all your needs.

+Founded in 2004, OxiMailing focuses on the **deliverability of your emails**.
+Our experience and knowledge of the email world enable us to offer you an exceptional quality of service.
+We're a small team, but we're recognized for the quality of our support and expertise.

 ## Table of contents

 - [Compatibility](#compatibility)